 How to Open an Australian Bank Account

-If you want to open a bank account in Australia, then we have some good news – it’s rather easy to do so even as a non-resident.
+If you want to open a bank account in Australia, we have some good news – it’s rather easy to do so even as a non-resident.

 In fact, thanks to Australian banking laws, you can even open an account if you don’t have an Australian address (provided you haven’t been in the country for more than six weeks).